 13.40 Parallel sessions 5

 15.00 Parallel sessions 6

 WELCOMING PEOPLE WITH DEMENTIA AND CARERS

-The Journal of Dementia Care, the organisers of the Congress, in partnership with the Alzheimer’s Society and the University of Worcester, want to encourage and welcome people with dementia to this major event.
-This year, as previously, the fees for people with dementia and their carers attending have been vastly reduced and we offer a number of free places for supporters to enable people with dementia to attend.
-Along with the Alzheimer’s Society and representatives from DEEP groups, we will ensure that support is available throughout the Congress to assist those who need it.
+The Journal of Dementia Care, the organisers of the Congress, in partnership with the Alzheimer’s Society and the University of Worcester, want to encourage and welcome people with dementia and carers to this major event.
+This year, as previously, the fees for people with dementia and their carers attending have been reduced and we offer a number of free places to carers and also for supporters to enable people with dementia to attend.
+Along with the Alzheimer’s Society and representatives from DEEP and tide groups, we will ensure that support is available throughout the Congress to assist those who need it.

 WHO SHOULD ATTEND?

 Adult social care providers and older people’s services, allied health professionals, architects, care coordinators, care home owners/managers, care home inspectors, care staff, family carers, clinical leads/directors and specialists, clinical psychologists, commissioners and providers, community health and outreach teams, consultants, day care managers, dementia leads, designers, end of life care professionals, nurses, community care services, heads of policy and strategy, neurologists, primary care/community mental health leaders, extra care housing managers, homecare managers, geriatricians, gerontologists, hospice professionals, housing professionals, mental health professionals, occupational therapists, old age psychiatrists, patient and public involvement leads, people living with dementia, physiotherapists, researchers, nursing staff, social care workers, social workers, speech and language therapists, support services for people with learning disabilities.

 WHY SHOULD YOU ATTEND?

 - Plenary sessions, keynote speakers and a wide choice of parallel sessions, symposia and interactive workshops.